A Scientific Review and Expert Case Debate

 Current ocular allergy treatment options are effective only at mediating the symptoms, and these options have many different methods of action and modes of delivery.
 Allergists, ophthalmologists, and optometrists must become better versed in the classification, severity indices, and various options available for treatment of dry eye.
 They must also become cognizant of the differences between the various subtypes of dry eye disease and ocular allergy.
 In addition, they must be able to recognize the severity of dry eye disease and ocular allergy.

-enduring activity, participants should be better
+After completing this enduring activity, participants should be better able to:

 - Differentiate between the various types of ocular allergies based on clinical presentation

 - Individualize management options for ocular allergy based on disease severity, patient factors, and associated risks and benefits

 - Describe the newer studies on the diagnosis and treatment of ocular allergy that are rapidly changing potential treatment algorithms